-- 1. Possess an earned bachelor's degree from a regionally accredited institution. - 2.
+- 1. Possess an earned bachelor's degree from a regionally accredited institution. - a.
+Students matriculating through the "3+2" program are exempt from this requirement.
+The admission requirements for this program are listed under the MS in AT 3+2 Admission Requirements. - 2.
 A minimum, cumulative undergraduate GPA of 3.0.